Best Oils For Indian Cooking

 1) Use unsaturated fats such as monounsaturated and polyunsaturated fats

-- Polyunsaturated fats are essential fats that our body can’t generate.
+• Polyunsaturated fats are essential fats that our body can’t generate.
 They are found in vegetable oils such as sunflower, safflower, soybean, walnut, and corn.
-They lower LDL (bad cholesterol) and increase HDL (good cholesterol) and also help keep blood sugar in check.
+They lower LDL (bad cholesterol), increase HDL (good cholesterol), and also, help keep blood sugar in check.

 3) Avoid Trans Fats – They are unsaturated fats that are converted into saturated fats by hydrogenation to increase their shelf life.
 Trans fat raises LDL (bad cholesterol) and lowers HDL (good cholesterol).
-Examples of trans fat are Vanaspati, margarine, shortening, etc. It is cheap and is therefore commonly used in restaurants, processed foods, store-bought cakes, and pastries – in short wherever food is mass-produced.
+Examples of trans fats are Vanaspati, margarine, shortening, etc. It is cheap and is therefore commonly used in restaurants, processed foods, store-bought cakes, and pastries – in short, wherever food is mass-produced.

-Cold-pressed oils (kacchi ghani) are extracted in a heat-controlled environment which yields a high-quality oil that retains nearly all of its natural nutrients.
+Cold-pressed oils (kacchi ghani) are extracted in a heat-controlled environment, yielding a high-quality oil that retains nearly all its natural nutrients.
 Extracting refined oils involves using high heat and chemical solvents.
 This destroys the flavor and nutrients in oils.
 More info in this video – All about oils.

 Choose oils based on what you are cooking and what technique you are using